People

 Ben Rubin, Ph.D.

-As a postdoctoral fellow in Professor Jennifer Doudna's lab, Ben and colleagues created technologies that enable CRISPR-Cas editing of microbiomes.
-The Rubin lab continues to develop this platform while working with collaborators to apply microbial community editing tools to various microbiomes, such as those residing in human guts, cow rumens, and plant roots.
+Ben leads the Rubin Lab's work developing generalizable tools for editing the genomes of microbes within their native communities.
+The lab pairs metagenomics with AI-driven sequence design and CRISPR-Cas tools to read and rewrite microbiome function, and works with collaborators to apply these community editing tools across diverse systems — including human guts, cow rumens, and plant roots.
 Ben is also a co-founder of the non-profit Science Corps and, when not in the lab, tries to spend as much time in the Pacific Ocean as possible.

 Postdoctoral Associates